-• Landowners within the area were directly notified via a mailout.
-Re levant Policy/Legislation/Practices: The MGA authorizes Council to establish and amend bylaws. • Section 641 of the MGA provides direction on how a municipality can establish a Direct Control district to exercise control over the use and development of land or buildings on a designated site. • Section 643(2) of the MGA directs that if the use of land or building is discontinued for more than six months, any future use of that land or building is to conform with the land use bylaw then in effect. • Section 692 of the MGA requires that a municipality hold a public hearing prior to giving second reading to the proposed bylaw. • No Local Planning Document (e.g., Area Structure Plan) exists for the area; therefore, the County's Municipal Development Plan (MDP) provides the overarching land use policies for this application.
-The relevant MDP policies are listed below, and Administration has provid a short summary of how each policy pertains to the application. • 5.1.8 - "Should encourage Non-Residential developments that provide diverse employment opportunities for Sturgeon County residents." • 5.2.3 - "Shall encourage partnerships between local businesses to support the sharing of information, infrastructure, logistics and by-products." • 5.4.9 - "Should ensure that existing infrastructure and road corridors of able to accommodate the proposed growth identified by the Non-Residential developments."
-Highway 825 is a provincial highway, and the Applicant has obtained a Roadside Development Permit issued by Alberta Transportation for th business operations. • 5.4.13 - "Shall locate new Non-Residential-Industrial development to areas identified on Figure 4 - Growth Strategy Concept Map."
-The application aligns with this policy. • 5.5.14 - "May consider Non-Residential development on a case-by-cas basis (without the adoption of a Planning Document) provided that no subdivision is proposed, that there are no service upgrades required an that there is demonstrated support from the local community."
+Re levant Policy/Legislation/Practices The MGA authorizes Council to establish and amend bylaws. • Section 641 of the MGA provides direction on how a municipality can establish a Direct Control district to exercise control over the use and development of land or buildings on a designated site. • Section 643(2) of the MGA directs that if the use of land or building is discontinued for more than six months, any future use of that land or building is to conform with the land use bylaw then in effect. • Section 692 of the MGA requires that a municipality hold a public hearing prior to giving second reading to the proposed bylaw. • No Local Planning Document (e.g., Area Structure Plan) exists for the area; therefore, the County's Municipal Development Plan (MDP) provides the overarching land use policies for this application.
+The relevant MDP policies are listed below, and Administration has provided a short summary of how each policy pertains to the application. • 5.1.8 - "Should encourage Non-Residential developments that provide diverse employment opportunities for Sturgeon County residents." • 5.2.3 - "Shall encourage partnerships between local businesses to support the sharing of information, infrastructure, logistics and by-products." • 5.4.9 - "Should ensure that existing infrastructure and road corridors ar able to accommodate the proposed growth identified by the Non- Residential developments."
+Highway 825 is a provincial highway, and the Applicant has obtained a Roadside Development Permit issued by Alberta Transportation for the business operations. • 5.4.13 - "Shall locate new Non-Residential-Industrial development to areas identified on Figure 4 - Growth Strategy Concept Map."
+The application aligns with this policy. • 5.5.14 - "May consider Non-Residential development on a case-by-case basis (without the adoption of a Planning Document) provided that no subdivision is proposed, that there are no service upgrades required and that there is demonstrated support from the local community."
 Subdivision has not been proposed and no service upgrades are required.
-Comments received at the Public Hearing will establish whether there is local support for the development. • 5.5.10 - "May contemplate a compatible mixture of Non-Residential types and scales within Non-Residential Development Parks, with servicing requirements to be determined through the land-use zoning process.
+Comments received from local residents during the Public Hearing were opposed to the development, due to the noise generated by development activities. • 5.5.10 - "May contemplate a compatible mixture of Non-Residential types and scales within Non-Residential Development Parks, with servicing requirements to be determined through the land-use zoning process.
 The application aligns with this policy.